madeleinemila/conundrums/04-equality/solution.md

 An underhanded method - using whitespace characters that are recognised as valid in variable names:

 N.B.
-The odd spacing in the original expression is apparently how the question was presented, so this could've been the approach the interview was looking for.
+The odd spacing in the original expression is apparently how the question was presented, so this could've been the approach the interviewer was looking for.
+More discussion and variations on this on the SO link.

 ```JAVASCRIPT
 // For example, I've written this with Korean half-width Hangul characters in the variable names,